NickTacke/gbcemu/NOTES.md

 - clarified endianness and operand-size conventions.
 - documented the build path and current instruction coverage.
 - documented the opcode-coverage matrix and gaps.
+- clarified register-aliasing rules for the load/store group.